InnerSourceCommons/InnerSourcePatterns/pattern-system.md

 the main criteria for organizing our list of patterns.
 The following classifications come to mind:

-- Getting started with InnerSource
+- 1. Getting started with InnerSource
-- Getting sustainable middle management buy-in and support
+- 2. Getting sustainable middle management buy-in and support
-- Getting buy-in of developers
+- 3. Getting buy-in of developers
-- Fostering contributions
+- 4. Fostering contributions
-- Interfacing with traditional, non-InnerSource projects
+- 5. Interfacing with traditional, non-InnerSource projects

+Tim: Could be tags, instead of (orthogonal) planes
+Ofer: Ideas for vectors: Timeline, adoption, ...

 As an additional category, we might classify the solutions provided by the patterns into: